kvenanzi/synthetichealth/README.md

 - Loader utilities in `src/core/terminology/` expose filtering/search helpers and respect `TERMINOLOGY_ROOT` and `TERMINOLOGY_DB_PATH`.
 - `load_scenario_config` resolves curated code lists into terminology bundles for the generator and exporters.

-## Optional migration tooling
-Migration simulation capabilities remain for organizations rehearsing Extract-Transform-Validate-Load (ETVL) pipelines.
-Demos under `demos/migration_*.py`, analytics helpers in `src/analytics/`, and configuration profiles in `config/phase5_enhanced_config.yaml` illustrate how to adapt the synthetic records for migration rehearsals without changing the core generation workflow.
-Some teams also maintain a separate `migration` branch for extended ETL rehearsal assets.

 ## Development

 ### Running tests